 What’s the difference between the two?

 An appointment setter is responsible for scheduling appointments with potential clients, while a closer is responsible for closing the sale.

-And you may still earn well–depending on how many high-quality appointments you book, you could earn anywhere from $5k to $15k per month.
+And you may still earn well–depending on how many high-quality appointments you book, it’s possible to earn anywhere from $5k to $15k per month.

 This makes most people want to skip setting and go straight to closing.

 But this can be a big mistake.
 While it’s possible to get a closing gig without any experience, it’s much easier to start as a setter.